44 GREAT ATTRACTIONS IN MOAB, UTAH

 Moderate hikes

-✮ Tower Arch (typically requires a 4x4 vehicle with moderate clearance to reach the trailhead)
+✮ Tower Arch - a 3.4 mile round-trip hike that typically requires a 4x4 vehicle with at least moderate clearance to reach the trailhead

 Harder hikes

-With the exception of Tower Arch, all other trails listed above are accessible from a paved road.
-When hiking the Devil's Garden, make sure to take all of the (relatively short) spur trails.
+When hiking Devil's Garden, make sure to take as many of the (relatively short) spur trails as possible.
 There are a lot of geologic wonders and scenic views to be enjoyed on them.
+You can obtain a trail map on the NPS.gov website.
+If you have strong research and navigation skills, there are additional secret arches and petroglyphs you can discover off this loop.

 |